-Until 31 January 2023, clinical trial sponsors can choose whether to apply to start a clinical trial under the Clinical Trials Regulation using the Clinical Trials Information System, which is the system underpinning this website, or under the earlier Clinical Trials Directive.
+Starting from 31 January 2023, clinical trial sponsors need to apply to start a clinical trial via the Clinical Trials Information System, which is the system underpinning this website.

 Information on individual clinical trials initiated in the European Union and the European Economic Area before 31 January 2022 can be found in the European Union Clinical Trials Register.

 Information on clinical trials

 A clinical trial is a study performed to investigate the safety or efficacy of a medicine.
 For human medicines, these studies are carried out in human participants (either patients or healthy volunteers).

 You can view the information below on each clinical trial when available:

 • Name and address of researcher or company carrying out the trial